800-937-8398 Call us for a free quote Contact us

 • Habitat: Dry, dark, dingy areas near sheds, woodpiles, garages, and closets.

-• Aggression: Not aggressive and only bite when provoked or disturbed.
+• Aggression: Not aggressive and typically only bite when provoked or disturbed.

 Arizona brown spider